 The Louvre, France

 The Louvre, which opened its doors in 1793 and was initially erected as a castle in the 12th century, is one of the oldest art museums in the world.
-The Louvre is not only the largest museum in the world, but it is also the most visited, with over 7.3 million visitors in 2016.
+It is not only the largest museum in the world, but it is also the most visited, with over 7.3 million visitors in 2016.

-The Louvre has almost 38,000 artifacts in eight different departments, the most famous of which is Leonardo Da Vinci’s Mona Lisa, which ranks first in all five main reputation factors.
+This art museum has almost 38,000 artifacts in eight different departments, the most famous of which is Leonardo Da Vinci’s Mona Lisa, which ranks first in all five main reputation factors.

 Van Gogh Museum, Netherlands